 We’d be without the 13 new laws that Congress has passed this year (including the Right to Fish Act, the Reducing Flight Delays Act, and an act specifying the size of the blanks used in the production of National Baseball Hall of Fame coins), none of which concerned jobs.
 And Congress wouldn’t be locked in battle over laws that have already been passed — like the Affordable Care Act, signed into law in March 2010 and subsequently upheld by the U.S. Supreme Court.

 Our international reputation would not be suffering.
 Foreign nations would not be watching in horror, fear, or possibly glee, as the government of the world’s most powerful nation, already a circular firing squad, continues to fire.

 The American people would not be marching in the streets because their jobs were yanked out from under them, their incomes cut off without warning, and their public services shut down.

 The government’s lights would still be on and its wheels still turning.
 Congress’s most basic job is to keep the government running.
-But this Congress has deliberately turned the off the lights and locked the wheels.
+But this Congress has deliberately turned off the lights and locked the wheels.
 They have deliberately and, some would say, with malice, stopped the functioning of selected (“non-essential”) segments of the U.S. government.

 The shortcomings of this Congress are remarkably similar to those of the last Congress, which was deemed the “worst Congress ever” by the Washington Post‘s Ezra Klein.
 Except this Congress is 5% worse than that one.